Research

 What we have

-Embedded ethnographic fieldwork from day one of the campaign; longform interviews with campaign leadership, coalition partners, and supervolunteers; previously unreleased DSA and campaign data on volunteer recruitment, turf assignment, and door-level contact; and the contributors' own participant-observation in campaign leadership and as field leads, organizers, and trainers.
+Embedded ethnographic fieldwork from day one of the campaign; longform interviews with campaign leadership, coalition partners, and supervolunteers; campaign data on volunteer recruitment, turf assignment, and door-level contact; and the contributors' own participant-observation in campaign leadership and as field leads, organizers, and trainers.
 No outside team has been granted this access.

 Structure